bencvt/LibShapeDraw/README.md

 a mod using both tools you can.

 It's possible to simply patch LibShapeDraw into `minecraft.jar` and have MCP decompile it.
-This works for ModLoader, but the decompiling process can mess up some class names.
-This doesn't work for Forge, which insists on a pure vanilla `minecraft.jar`.
+This works fine for if you're using ModLoader, but not for Forge, which insists on a pure vanilla `minecraft.jar`.

 A better alternative is to keep the LibShapeDraw binary separate and reference it via classpath.
 Here's a step-by-step: